Stop listening to the liars.

 For some it’s shopping, others might lean towards gambling.
 Procrastination, alcohol, sex, extreme work, gossip, drugs, even excessive exercise — the faces it wears are virtually limitless.

-Reflecting on whatever yours may be, is to see it in the light of day.
-You can likely see the cycle watching you knowing, in the end, that it’s not in our own best interests, and you’ll hate yourself for it in the shower.
-In my example, I’m going to use alcohol, but the message and the lesson is the same for any and all - you just need to open your mind and be honest with yourself.
+Reflecting on whatever yours may be, is to see it in the light of day — so long as you’re doing that reflection with honesty.
+You can likely see the cycle, knowing, in the end, that it’s not in your best interests, and you’ll hate yourself for it in the shower.

 Lies Sound Sweet

-The truth is that you don’t need to reach the bottom of the darkest depths for a vice to negatively impact your life.
+The truth is, you don’t need to reach the bottom of the darkest depths for a vice to negatively impact your life.
 After we’ve indulged ourselves, we usually remember this truth.
-We usually tell ourselves that we’re going to correct our behaviour because we see that our vice isn’t being as helpful as it’s being harmful.
-This lesson fades though… it fades as new lies rise with promises, with excuses, with justifications, and with temptations.
+We usually tell ourselves that we’re going to correct our behaviour because we see that our temptation of choice isn’t being as helpful as it is being harmful.

 Pass on this and you will be missing-out.
 Lie.